Critical period hypothesis: Deaf and feral children

 Cases of deaf and feral children provide evidence for a biologically determined CP for L1.
 Feral children are those not exposed to language in infancy/childhood due to being brought up in the wild, in isolation and/or confinement.
 A classic example is 'Genie', a victim of child abuse who was deprived of social interaction from birth until discovered aged thirteen.
-Her father had judged her retarded at birth and had chosen to isolate her.
+Her father had judged her "retarded" at birth and had chosen to isolate her.
 She was kept strapped to a potty chair and forced to wear diapers.
 She was completely without language.
 Her case presented an ideal opportunity to test the theory that a nurturing environment could somehow make up for the total lack of language past the age of 12.
 After seven years of rehabilitation Genie still lacked linguistic competence, although the degree to which she acquired language is disputed.
 Another case is 'Isabelle', who was incarcerated with her deaf-mute mother until the age of six and a half (pre-pubescent).
 She also had no language skills, but, unlike Genie, quickly acquired normal language abilities through systematic specialist training.
 Detractors of the critical period hypothesis point out that in these examples and others like them (see feral children), the child is hardly growing up in a nurturing environment, and that the lack of language acquisition in later life may be due to the results of a generally abusive environment rather than being specifically due to a lack of exposure to language.
-Such studies are problematic; isolation can result in general retardation and emotional disturbances, which may confound conclusions drawn about language abilities.
+Such studies are problematic; isolation can result in general intellectual and emotional disturbances, which may confound conclusions drawn about language abilities.

 Studies of deaf children learning American Sign Language (ASL) have fewer methodological weaknesses.
 Newport and Supalla studied ASL acquisition in deaf children differing in age of exposure; few were exposed to ASL from birth, most of them first learned it at school.
 Results showed a linear decline in performance with increasing age of exposure; those exposed to ASL from birth performed best, and 'late learners' worst, on all production and comprehension tests.
 Their study thus provides direct evidence for language learning ability decreasing with age, but it does not add to Lenneberg's CP hypothesis as even the oldest children, the 'late learners', were exposed to ASL by age four, and had therefore not reached puberty, the proposed end of the CP.
 In addition, the declines were shown to be linear, with no sudden 'drop off' of ability at a certain age, as would be predicted by a strong CP hypothesis.
 That the children performed significantly worse may suggest that the CP ends earlier than originally postulated.
 However, this decline in performance may also be attributed in part to limitations of second language acquisition for hearing parents learning ASL.